 In the short period of only three months, between January and March 2020, many people lost their jobs due to the global pandemic.
 Hence, the total number of full-time workers plummeted by 32%, whereas the number of part-time workers fell even more — by an alarming 57%!

-34. 28% of entrepreneurs believe that the US economy will recover by the summer of 2021, entrepreneurship stats reveal.
+34. 28% of entrepreneurs believed that the US economy would recover by the summer of 2021, entrepreneurship stats reveal.

 35. Over 110,000 restaurants in the US had to shut down in 2020 due to the pandemic.

 What’s more, the sales of the restaurant and foodservice industry dropped by $240 billion.
 72% of restaurant owners believe they won’t be able to reopen their restaurants, whereas 48% plan to stay in business.

 36. Online retailers have experienced a real renaissance during the pandemic.

 While a certain percentage of entrepreneurs in the world fight tooth and nail with the ongoing crisis, online retailers have experienced a real renaissance.

 According to recent Amazon figures, the e-commerce giant had a huge surge in stock price — by $1,000 no less!

 Likewise, Zoom took the leading role in video call software as the most used tool for conducting online classes and conferences.
 On the other hand, Netflix became the number one entertainment choice for over 16 million new subscribers.